TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

         lifecycle: development
 ```

-Note that it is possible to use environment variables, such as `${TYKDASHBOARDAPITOKEN}` in this example.
+Note: it is possible to set configuration values using environment variables.
+See the use of `${TYKDASHBOARDAPITOKEN}` in the above example.

 The configuration options are as follows: